- Ages 7 to 11

 The essential skills every young person needs to succeed in education and their future career.
 Find out more at the Skills Builder Partnership.
 This experience builds the following skills:

-Teamwork - working cooperatively with others towards achieving a shared goal.
+Teamwork - Working cooperatively with others to achieve a shared goal

 The goIT Monthly Challenge is a recurring opportunity for classrooms to directly engage in the UN Sustainable Development Goals (SDGs) through the goIT digital innovation.

-Enspire City - where students learn how engineers and STEM can change our world in a free to use online cityscape.
+Students learn how engineers and STEM can change our world in a free to use online cityscape.